lymanepp/ha-comfort-advisor/CONTRIBUTING.md

-# Contributing to Thermal Comfort
+# Contributing to Comfort Advisor
-Everybody is invited and welcome to contribute to Thermal Comfort.
+Everybody is invited and welcome to contribute to Comfort Advisor.

-## Report bugs using Github's [issues](https://github.com/dolezsa/thermal_comfort/issues)
+## Report bugs using Github's [issues](https://github.com/lymanepp/ha-comfort-advisor/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/dolezsa/thermal_comfort/issues/new/choose).
+Report a bug by [opening a new issue](https://github.com/lymanepp/ha-comfort-advisor/issues/new/choose).

 ## Write bug reports with detail, background, and sample code